ahmedsoliman11/Communications-project/README.md

 ## **Quadrature Phase-Shift Keying Modulation (QPSK)**
 ### - Definition
-QPSK is modulation scheme makes the phase of the output signal gets shifted depending upon the input.
-Exactly like BPSK but the input is 2-bits (4 values), thus the output phase will be shifted (0, 90, 180, or 270) degree.
+QPSK is type of  phase shift keying.
+Unlike BPSK which is a DSBCS modulation scheme with digital information for the message, QPSK is also a DSBCS modulation scheme but it sends two bits of digital information a time (without the use of another carrier frequency).

 ### - Schema
 ![QPSK schema](QPSK.PNG)